mhschmieder/fxlayercontrols/README.md

-# fxlayergui
+# fxlayercontrols

 JavaFX based GUI support for basic layer management

-FxLayerGui is split off from recent contributions to FxGuiToolkit, as I realized that it's a large enough piece of functionality to want to prevent it from accidentally cross-pollinating or introducing unwanted dependencies.
+FxLayerControls is split off from recent contributions to FxControls, as I realized that it's a large enough piece of functionality to want to prevent it from accidentally cross-pollinating or introducing unwanted dependencies.